 - Heat the oven to 375 degrees and butter a 8 or 9-inch square baking dish.

-- Fill a large saucepan with water and add 1 tbsp salt.
+- Fill a large saucepan with water and add 1 tablespoon salt.
 Set over high heat and bring to a boil.

 - Melt the remaining tablespoon of butter in a small dish in the microwave.
 Add the panko bread crumbs to the bowl of a food processor, pour in the butter, and pulse 5 or 6 times to combine.
 Spread the bread crumbs over the top of the potato gratin.
 Set the baking dish on a baking sheet (to catch any drips) and bake for 35-40 minutes, until the top is golden brown and the sauce is bubbling around the edges of the pan.